 - Mood swings

-Fever, hallucinations, and seizures are more serious withdrawal effects, also called delirium tremens.
+Fever, hallucinations, and seizures are more serious withdrawal effects, called delirium tremens.
 Anyone with severe symptoms or severe depression should seek immediate medical attention.
 Since misuse leads to brain changes, withdrawal also leads to changes as the brain tries to adjust without alcohol.
-People who are going through withdrawal because they stop using alcohol should be monitored by medical professionals.
+Medical professionals should monitor people who are going through withdrawal because they stop using alcohol.

 Effects Of Alcohol Misuse